 SHOULD WE KEEP OUR INFRASTRUCTURE PRIVATE?

 One of the leading reasons for organisations to stick with on-premise video conferencing, UC & collaboration solutions are the needs to comply with stringent regulations and data protection, specifically within the healthcare sector, financial services and large organisations, who may not put their trust in third party datacentres and service providers.
 Large organisations often have to abide by ISO 27000 standard for information security, and many cloud services can not meet these requirements.
+It is vital however to look at the facts and understand where security breaches are most common in organisations of your type and size.
+Some may be surprised as who they should actually be protecting their network from!

 Many organisations believe that bringing a third-party service provider into the equation provides another point of failure – something that can be deemed unacceptable to many large organisation who’s communications are mission critical to the business.
 It is likely that even if some large organisations recognise the benefits of cloud Virtual Meeting Spaces, and other cloud solutions, they will run these side-by-side as an add-on to their mission critical solutions.